mocha234/randoMakan-sourcecode/README.md

 Currently not available for iOS

 # Erm...
-..this is my first flutter app, the code might give your heart break, don't read it if you're a pro developer haha.
+..this is my first flutter app, the code might give your heart attack, don't read it if you're a pro developer haha.

 and..
 Yes, I did everything from coding to illustration and animation and copywriting!